 - When you leave the Hospital, you have the responsibility to maintain the treatment recommended and to notify your doctor of any changes.

 - Smoking by patients, visitors, employees, physicians, students, and volunteers is prohibited in all areas of the Hospital.
-Smoking is prohibited on all Hospital grounds (including entrances), except in the designated smoking area located outside of the John T. Hazel, M.D.
-Conference Center.
+Smoking is prohibited on all Hospital grounds (including entrances).
 Only patients in the Center for Psychiatric and Addiction Treatment (CPAT) may smoke in designated areas on their unit with a written order from their physicians.

 - You are responsible for any of your personal items that you do not put into the Hospital safe for safekeeping.
 These items may include, but are not limited to, money, jewelry, or items of personal value.